-At this point, the head node running on VMware is ready for use.
+At this point, the head node running on OCI is ready for use.
 It can be accessed via SSH, as suggested in the SSH string line of the preceding output.

-The regular nodes running on VMware are configured for use, but are not powered on.
+The regular nodes running on OCI are configured for use, but are not powered on.
 They can be powered on using the cmsh or Bright View front ends, just as in a regular cluster.

-From cmsh, the first cloud node can be powered on with, for example:
+In cmsh, the first cloud node can be powered on with:

+'''

-[testcluster->device]% power on cnode001 $\,$
+[testcluster->device]% power on cnode001

+'''

-More details can be found in section 2.13.
+More details can be found in section 2.11.

-2.7.3 Listing Clusters With cm-cod-vmware
+2.7.3 Listing Clusters With cm-cod-oci